ancient-cthulhu/tradelocker-account-trades-fetcher/README.md

 # TradeLocker Account Trades Fetcher

-This Streamlit application demonstrates fetching account data from TradeLocker using their APIs.
-It allows fetching orders history and available instruments for trading using JWT authentication.
+This Streamlit application fetches account data from TradeLocker using their APIs.
+It fetches orders history and available instruments per account using JWT authentication.

 ## Features